Inseparable Siblings Fill New Home with Love

 As people with so much instability in our lives and being apart from family, we are so glad that these two did not have to go through the same thing.
 We can’t picture our lives without both of them, and think that they rescued us by giving us the stability we needed, too.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Mayce Al Kuraishi won Santa Paula Animal Rescue Center in California a 2017 Holiday Wishes award.